-The Company holds a general license for providing domestic fixed-line communication services, and provides a range of such services as described in Section 2.2, mainly: domestic fixed-line telephony (landline telephony), Internet access infrastructure services, and transmission and data-communication services.
-During the report period, wholesale services were added to the Company's services license.
-In respect of arrangements for the wholesale market, including service files, service prices, and the hearing relative to the plan for the prevention of 'margin squeeze' see Section 1.6.3.
+The Company holds a general license for providing domestic fixed-line communication services and provides a range of such services as described in Section 2.2, mainly these: domestic fixed-line telephony (fixed-line telephony), Internet access infrastructure services, transmission and data communication services, and wholesale services.
+In respect of the wholesale market, including regulation of service files, service prices, and the hearing relative to the plan for the prevention of a "margin squeeze", see Section 1.7.3.

-- 2.1.2 Legislative limitations and standards and special constraints - A. Communications laws and the Company's Domestic Carrier License
+2.1.2 Legislative restrictions and standards and special constraints

+A. Communications laws and the Company's Domestic Carrier License

 The Company's operations are subject to government regulations and extensive oversight, stemming from its position as a general license holder under the Communications Law, which is subject to the provisions of that Law, of the subsequent instructions, regulations, orders and rules, the provisions of the Domestic Carrier License, as well as other laws.
-In this respect and for the restrictions on the Company's activity, inter alia, in respect of price setting, structural separation, permits for new services and service bundles, see Sections 1.6.2 and 2.16.
-For details about the arrangements in the wholesale market, see Section 1.6.3.A.
+In this respect and for the restrictions on the Company's activity, inter alia, in respect of price setting, structural separation, permits for new services and service bundles, see Sections 1.7.2 and 2.16 .For details about the regulations in the wholesale market, see Section 1.7.3A.

 In addition, the Company was declared a provider of essential telecommunication services under the Communications Order.
 Pursuant to that declaration, the Company is obliged to provide a number of basic services under the Domestic Carrier License, and may not terminate them or narrow them without approval.
-The order also stipulates limitations on the transfer and acquisition of means of control in the Company, and certain limitations on the activities of the Company.
-For details, see Section 2.16.3
+The order also stipulates restrictions on the transfer and acquisition of means of control in the Company, and certain restrictions on the activities of the Company.
+For details, see Section 2.16.3.